 I am Professor of Physics Education and Head of the Open University's School of Physical Sciences in the Faculty of Science, Technology, Engineering and Mathematics STEM), having previously been Head of the Department of Physical Sciences in the Science Faculty and the Science Faculty's Deputy Associate Dean with responsibility for Assessment.

-My primary interests lie in developing the skills, especially the mathematical skills, which physics and other science students require for their study, and in the links between assessment and learning.
+My primary interests lie in developing the skills, especially the mathematical skills, which physics and other science students require for their study, and in sophisticated computer-marked assessment and the links between assessment and learning.

 I was fortunate to have teaching fellowships with the two of the Open University's Centres for Excellence in Teaching and Learning (CETLs).
 I was academic advisor on e-assessment to the Virtual Learning Environment Team and continue to work, in partnership with eSTEeM and the OpenScience Laboratory, on various projects with are evaluating the impact of our assessment practice on our students.
 I am on the organising committee for the international Assessment in Higher Education (AHE) Conference and have recently initiated a collaboration between AHE and the Transforming Assessment webinar series.

 I have a BSc in Physics and a PhD by published work with the title E-assessment for learning?
 Exploring the potential of computer-marked assessment and computer-generated feedback, from short-answer questions to assessment analytics.
 I am a Senior Fellow of the Higher Education Academy.